 Take medicine on time.
-Take medication as prescribed by your doctor if you are ingesting diabetes medicine.
+Take your medications as prescribed by your doctor.

 Adjust your medication and food intake according to your physical activities.
-Balancing how much you consume with the type and length of your activities will aid in lessening the frequency of hypoglycemia.
+Balancing how much you eat with the type of your activities will aid in decreasing the frequency of hypoglycemic episodes.

 Record your blood sugar levels.
-This will aid not only yourself, but as well as your doctor identify patterns that cause hypoglycemic episodes and find ways to prevent them.
+This will aid not only yourself, but as well as your doctor in identifying the cause of your hypoglycemic episodes, and finding ways to prevent them.

 How To Treat Hypoglycemia

-If you have possible symptoms, here are possible hypoglycemia treatment methods:
+If you have possible symptoms, here are possible treatment methods:

 Consume small amounts of fast-acting carbohydrates.
-These are sugary food that are quickly converted into sugar in the body.
+These are simple carbohydrates that are quickly absorbed in the body.
 These include glucose tablets, fruit juice, honey, and sugary candy.

 Recheck blood sugar levels 15 minutes after treatment.
-If blood sugar levels are still under your target range, eat or drink more sugary food, then check your blood sugar levels again after 15 minutes.
-Repeat this until your blood sugar level is back to its usual target range.
+If blood sugar levels are still under your target range, eat or drink more food, then check your blood sugar levels again after 15 minutes.
+Repeat this until your blood sugar level is back to normal range.

 Have a snack or meal.
-Once it turns back to normal, go eat a something that can help stabilize and replenish your body’s sugar.
+Once it turns back to normal, go eat some snacks or meals that can help stabilize and replenish your blood sugar.

-For severe hypoglycemia, you may need someone to help you recover or take a glucagon injection from a glucagon kit.
+For cases of severe hypoglycemia, you may need someone to help you recover or take a glucagon injection from a glucagon kit.
 When there is no glucagon kit available, call for emergency medical assistance.

-Hypoglycemia is a condition common to diabetics that, whether mild or severe, should not be ignored.
+Hypoglycemia is a condition common to patients with diabetes that should not be ignored.
 When early signs of low blood sugar appear, do not hesitate to contact a healthcare professional for diagnosis and treatment.
 When left untreated, it could lead to fatigue, fainting or even death.